sourcegraph/handbook/content/product-engineering/engineering/cloud/security/security-support-rotation.md

 - Wrapping up tasks as you can;
 - Ensuring all tasks are properly documented (with Jira tickets and status updates);
 - Communicating any leftover tasks/asks/things to keep in mind for whoever is up next.
+This is best done the day before the rotation transitions via an async recap update posted in #security-internal.

 ### Channels to keep an eye on